Heartbreaking Floods Swamp Australias Cattle Country - UrduPoint

 "Our shire's isolated properties are stocked with food and supplies and doing okay under the circumstances."

-Australia's so-called "channel country" is one of the country's biggest cattle fattening grounds.
+Australia's so-called "channel country" is one of the nation's biggest cattle fattening grounds.

 Most of the time its sweeping plains are dry and inhospitable.